VorkenNet/SoaSeeker/README.md

 # SoaSeeker
-Some easyScript to manage Httpd.conf, Vhosts, Dns and dead sites...
+Some easyScripts to manage Apache conf files and dead sites...

 **soaSeeker.php**